Beyond Rule-based Named Entity Recognition and Relation Extraction for Process Model Generation from Natural Language Text: Results

 \section{Results}

-The following section reports results for the experiments defined in the previous section~\ref{sec:exp-setup}.
+The following section reports results for the experiments and scenarios defined in the previous Section~\ref{sec:exp-setup}.
 Based on these results, it provides answers for the research questions posed in Section~\ref{sec:introduction}.
-First we provide a general overview of results for the baseline pipeline, our approach, and the generalist end-to-end approach.
-We then discuss how error propagation influences the quality of results, by analyzing six distinct scenarios, as defined in Section~\ref{sec:experiment-setup-evaluation}.
-Finally, we assess different dataset characteristics, concerning their influence on prediction quality.
+In section~\ref{sec:entity-resolution-performance} we provide results for the ER step and compare the naive approach to the one based on pretrained end-to-end neural coreference resolution, both for the modules in isolation (scenario \textbf{(1)}) and based on predictions of the NER module (scenario \textbf{(2)}).
+Section~\ref{sec:relation-extraction-performance} presents the results for experiments with the RE step in the end-to-end pipeline setting (scenario \textbf{(3)}), and in isolation (scenario \textbf{(5)}).
+Finally, we discuss several factors that affect the quality of RE results in \ref{sec:performance-analysis}, such as the effects of error propagation (scenarios \textbf{(4)} to \textbf{(6)}).